 Storage conditions.
 The shelf life of packaged, NFDM ranges from 3 months to 3-5 years.
 The main factor is storage temperature.
 At cool to cold temperatures the shelf life is 3-5 years.
 At hot temperatures the shelf life can be as little as 3 months.
 A 2USU research study demonstrated NFDM held at 32°C (90°F) for 6 mo began to develop off-flavors and by 24 mo was considered unacceptable by a trained sensory panel.
 After 4-yr storage, NFDM samples stored at 21°C (70°F) were rated unacceptable by the panelists.
 Storage at 10°C (50°F) resulted in minimal flavor changes in 52 month.

 Nutrition.
 NFDM is an excellent source of protein, calcium and nutrition, providing 80 calories per serving.
 Most vitamins in dried milks are present in comparable levels to those of whole milk.
 Vitamins A and D are not present in non-fat milk and must be supplemented.

 1Nutrition degradation during storage.
-Vitamin levels are stable for 6 mo and only minimally decline after 18 mo.
+Vitamin levels are stable for 6 month and only minimally decline after 18 months.
 Data is not available for longer term storage effects on vitamins.
 Storage of these products for periods longer than several years will result in vitamin and flavor degradation.
 Most other nutrients (calories, carbohydrates, proteins, and minerals will remain unchanged.

 2 Driscoll, Brennand, and Hendricks.
 1985.
 Sensory Quality of Nonfat Dry Milk After Long-Term Storage J. Dairy Sci.
 Vol. 68, No. 8.